 Be there so that your pastor can see your expressions and hear your encouragement.
-In the Black church, we are not shy about saying a hearty AMEN!
+We are not shy about saying a hearty AMEN in the Black church!
 My husband loves it!
 It helps him.
-So great your hand, wiggle your head, or do whatever you can to show that you’re being blessed.
+So great your hand, wiggle your head or do whatever you can to show that you’re being blessed.
 It really does help the pastor.

-Who would think of just being visibly active as a method to share support and encouragement to pastors and their wives?
+Who would think of just being visibly active as a method to share support and encouragement with pastors and their wives?

-Definitely, attending services and being engaged while a pastor is speaking is a great way to show them respect and encouragement.
+Attending services and being engaged while a pastor is speaking are definitely great ways to show them respect and encouragement.
 Do you agree?

-Making eye contact during the service, taking down notes, actively listening to the message, and even offering polite questions (if allowed) are all simple ways that you can offer support during the sermon.
+Making eye contact during the service, taking notes, actively listening to the message, and even offering polite questions (if allowed) are all simple ways to offer support during the sermon.

 It’s also important for church members to be prompt with their arrival so it shows that their time is respected.
 You know I’m right.
-When people come to church every Sunday an hour and a half late, a pastor has to wonder if they value the church or the ministry’s efforts.
+When people come to church an hour and a half late every Sunday, a pastor has to wonder if they value the church or the ministry’s efforts.
 What do you think here?
 Sure, everyone is late every so often.
 But every Sunday?

 Do what you have to do to show up on time.